EDITOR’S NOTE: This story was revised and updated 25 August, 2015, with details throughout.

 Myth 3: A low price-to-earnings ratio means a company is a good value

 When people search for undervalued companies, they often hone in on an operation’s price-to-earnings ratio.
 That measure, called PE, represents the price people are willing to spend on a business for each dollar of earnings it generates.

 If people expect strong future growth, they’ll pay more.
 If it looks like earnings will only expand slowly, or not all, investors will pay less.
 It’s a metric touted by investors and fund managers all over the world.

-In some cases, a one-time event may have caused the PE to fall in the short term, making the stock appear cheap, said Safa Muhtaseb, a portfolio manager with New York’s ClearBridge Investments.
+Gorman said.
+In some cases, a one-off event may have caused the PE to fall in the short term, making the stock appear cheap, said Safa Muhtaseb, a portfolio manager with New York’s ClearBridge Investments.
 For example, if a company has a surprising one-time boost in quarterly earnings while the stock price doesn’t budge, the PE ratio will decline.

 It’s important to look at all three types of PE ratios — trailing, current and forward, said Gorman.
 Trailing PE uses past earnings, current takes into account this year’s earnings and forward uses what analysts think the company will earn in the future.